 Crepuscular.
 Schadenfreude.
 Verisimilitude.
 Palimpsest.
 Galactagogue.
-Bildungsroman.
-Ampersand.
-Anachronism.
-Sanctimonious.
-Persnickety.
-Flibbertigibbet.
-Gerund.
-Umbrellabird (along with other unusual bird names like Bananaquit and Ovenbird—why yes, I did have a bird-themed page-a-day calendar).
+Erstwhile.
+Kerfuffle.
+Umbrellabird (along with other odd bird names, such as Bananaquit and Ovenbird—why yes, I did have a bird-themed page-a-day calendar).
 Taco Cat.

 You’re likely to find me reading:

 A few of my fun side projects:

 - Movie posters + cats + puns = this.

 - Art + cats = this.

 My 15 minutes (or rather, few minutes) of fame:

-- My tweeted contribution to #RuinARealityShow in June 2014 (part of Hashtag Wars on Comedy Central’s @Midnight, R.I.P.) was deemed “one of the funniest” by StyleCaster.
+- My tweeted contribution to #RuinARealityShow in June 2014, part of Hashtag Wars on Comedy Central’s @Midnight, was deemed “one of the funniest” by StyleCaster.
 (I’m prouder of this than I should be.)

-- A Change.org petition I created in 2015 asked Apple to remove racist ringtones from the iTunes Store and garnered about 2,300 signatures.
-The San Francisco Chronicle interviewed me for a story — and Apple removed the ringtones soon after (which I choose to believe wasn’t a coincidence).
-I even got mocked on San Diego talk radio.
-How many of you can say that?
+- A Change.org petition I created in 2015, which asked Apple to remove racist ringtones from the iTunes Store, garnered about 2,300 signatures.
+The San Francisco Chronicle interviewed me for a story — and Apple removed the ringtones soon after (which I choose to believe wasn’t a coincidence, but who knows).
+I even got mocked on San Diego talk radio, and how many people can say that?

 - The abovementioned We Love Rochester blog has gotten some press mentions, and in 2016 it gave me the chance to talk about Rochester on local TV.

-- My name appears in a 2009 amicus brief filed for a Supreme Court case.
+- My name happens to appear in a 2009 amicus brief filed for a Supreme Court case.
 (The brief was filed by the Humane Society of the United States, where I once worked, and referred to an article I wrote in 2006.)